boredgirl/hwavmvidtechnologies/readme.md

 -> short installation guide for hwavmvid project installation

--> install vs and sql server and ssms and asp net core sdk and runtime version 6.0.3 -> search for control panel -> programs -> install features -> under iis enable websockets and leave webdav disabled
+-> install vs and sql server and ssms and asp net core sdk and runtime version 6.0.3 and webdeploy3.6 and urlrewritemodule -> search for control panel -> programs -> install features -> under iis enable websockets and leave webdav disabled

 -> open vs and clone the hwavmvid project into folder on desktop -> whenever you want copy package to oqtane project rebuild solution in debug mode or create package in release mode

--> open vs and clone the oqtane project into folder on desktop named oqtane.framework -> in vs click view -> open git repository and checkout commit from end of year oqtane version 3.2.1
+-> open vs and clone the oqtane project into folder on desktop named oqtane.framework -> in vs click view -> open git repository and checkout commit from end of year oqtane version 3.3.1

 -> in vs open the server project properties and enable ssl connection in debug section -> then run the project with iisexpress and during installation use host as oqtane username